Fall 2014 Enrollment

 St. Thomas Aquinas College students are presenting scholarly research at international conferences; forensic science majors are interning with the local sheriff’s department to investigate crimes; biology students are conducting hypothesis-driven research in state-of-the-art labs; and future educators are working with faculty to enrich science education through digital literacy and 3D gaming.
 These opportunities prepare students to land jobs and/or pursue graduate study after graduation.

 Beyond the Classroom

-STAC students Study abroad and expand their global breadth and understanding, travelling to France, Spain, Italy, and other countries all over the world.
+STAC students study abroad and expand their global breadth and understanding, traveling to France, Spain, Italy, and other countries all over the world.
 Honors students can look forward to a study abroad experience at Oxford University in England.

 In the Community

 The largest organization on campus, the Spartan Volunteers, hosts fundraisers for local nonprofits, collects books for underprivileged inner-city schools, and gives food and clothing to New York City’s homeless during the popular monthly Midnight Run.
 These are just a few examples of how St. Thomas Aquinas students are reaching out to those in need and educating students to be responsible citizens.